LayerManager/layman/doc/rest.md

   - *status*: Status information about generating and availability of thumbnail.
 See [GET Workspace Layer](#get-workspace-layer) **wms** property for meaning.
   - *error*: If status is FAILURE, this may contain error object.
 - **file**
   - *path*: String.
 Path to input data file.
 Path is relative to workspace directory.
+  If data file was sent in ZIP archive to the server, path includes also path to the main file inside ZIP file.
+E.g. `layers/zipped_shapefile/input_file/zipped_shapefile.zip/layer_main_file.shp`
   - *file_type*: String.
 Either `vector` or `raster` depends on source file type.
   - *status*: Status information about saving and availability of files.
 See [GET Workspace Layer](#get-workspace-layer) **wms** property for meaning.
   - *error*: If status is FAILURE, this may contain error object.